-Obtaining custody of your child can be easy of both parents are co-operative but, it is not always that easy.
+Obtaining custody of your child can be easy if both parents are co-operative, but it’s not always that easy.
 Sometimes the reasons are justified as to why separated parents have difficulty reaching agreement.
-At other times, which is often the case, one of the parties has unrealistic expectations that are different from what the law will allow.
+At other times, one of the parties has unrealistic expectations that are different from what the law will allow.

 Child custody arrangements are either agreed to or disputed.
 If the dispute is not resolved, litigation is a common consequence.
 If the matter has to go to court, the good news is that most cases resolve prior to trial.

 A child custody lawyer will advise you on how to get a custody agreement through either path.
 If court proceedings are required, the case will be heard in either the Family Court or Federal Circuit Court.
 Both courts perform similar functions and have processes in place for parents to agree before going to court.
-Joint parenting is more common-place and many people will be able to reach an amicable agreement on their parenting arrangements and some may not for a wide variety of reasons.
+Joint parenting is more common-place and many people will be able to reach an amicable agreement on their parenting arrangements.

-We can help advise you from simply what to expect from the process through to representing you in court to obtain parenting orders.
+We can help advise you on what to expect from the process and represent you in court proceedings if necessary, to obtain parenting orders.

 All lawyers and professionals advising families on how to get custody of a child should apply the following legal principles.

-The principle at the heart of child custody matters is “what is in the best interests of the child”.
-This excludes the interests of the parents and focusses both parents to ask: “what would be the best outcome for the child in the circumstances both now and in the future?”
+A main principle at the heart of child custody matters is “what is in the best interests of the child”.
+This excludes the interests of the parents and prompts both parents to ask: “what would be the best outcome for the child in the circumstances both now and in the future?”

-There is also the presumption that both parents have equal shared parental responsibility to care for the child.
-What this means is that both parents are able to make decisions about the welfare of a child, including such matters as education (eg., what school the child should attend), medical decisions and other significant matters that have long term consequences.
+There is the presumption that both parents have equal shared parental responsibility to care for the child.
+What this means is that both parents are able to make decisions about the welfare of a child, including such matters as education (e.g. what school the child should attend), medical decisions and other significant matters that have long-term consequences.

 Where both parties can agree, their parenting agreements can be consolidated into a parenting plan.
 A parenting plan takes into account such matters as prescribing with whom the child will spend time, including how the pick-ups and drops-off will take place and how special days such as birthdays and seasonal holidays will work in practice.

-This is an informal agreement so it can be short or long depending on what issues you want covered.
-You can redo parenting plans when circumstances change over the life of your child/ren.
-Given that there is an no obligation to stay bound to a parenting plan.
+This is an informal agreement, so it can be short or long depending on what issues you want covered.
+You can redo parenting plans when circumstances change over the life of your child, as there is no obligation to stay bound to a parenting plan.

-If both parties can’t agree on parenting plan together have will need to attend mediation.
+If both parties can’t agree on a parenting plan together, they will need to attend mediation.

 This step is where both parties attempt to reach an agreement through mediation.
-At this stage you will also work towards making a parenting plan.
-If you can’t agree on what the terms are then you are given a certificate confirming you have attended mediation.
+At this stage, you will also work towards making a parenting plan.
+If you can’t agree on what the terms are, you are given a certificate confirming you have attended mediation.

-This will allow you to proceed with the making an application to the Family Court of Australia.
+This will allow you to proceed with making an application to the Family Court of Australia.